- After Diagnosis: A Guidefor Patients and Families

 What other resources do I have?

-Your health care team will be your first source of support, but there are many places where you can get more help when you need it.
-Hospital support services are an important part of your care.
-These might include nursing services, nutritional advice, rehabilitation, or spiritual help.
+Your health care team will be your first source of information and support, but there are many places where you can get more help when you need it.
+Hospital- or clinic-based support services are an important part of your care.
+These might include nurse or social work services, financial aid, nutritional advice, rehab, or spiritual help.

 A person with cancer is never alone.
 There are people who care and who are ready to help.
-For more information about cancer or other topics addressed here, contact us at 1-800-227-2345 or online at www.cancer.org.
+For more information about cancer or any of the other topics addressed here, contact us at 1-800-227-2345 or find us at www.cancer.org.